zeromq/zeromq.org/content/docs/socket_api.md

 ## Bind vs Connect

-With ZeroMQ sockets it doesn't matter how binds and how connects.
+With ZeroMQ sockets it doesn't matter who binds and who connects.
 In the above you may have noticed that the server used Bind while the client used Connect.
 Why is this, and what is the difference?